What to Pack For a Walking & Hiking Vacation

 While a little support could have gone a long way to making that hike easier, knee supports are an excellent investment for the future when joints may not be so pliable.

 A sufficient supply of drinking water to keep you hydrated for the length of the route is paramount especially on hikes in places like Joshua Tree NP.
 You can’t rely on being able to buy water along the way so must carry enough for the day plus extra even for short hikes.

-We like to carry collapsible silicone water bottles when we travel as they take up very little room and are lightweight.
-Perfect for walking holidays and hiking trips and a better solution to single-use plastic.
+We like to carry a filtering water bottle when we travel as we can refill anywhere and know the water is clean and safe.
+These are perfect for walking holidays and hiking trips and a better solution to single-use plastic.
+See our guide to the best filtered water bottles for travel to see the great selection available for every traveling type.

 First Aid Kit